Skip to content

 How I am doing

 You might be wondering, how am I doing as a lead engineer/tech lead?
 A dev today told me I am doing well and I was flattered.
 I think I’m doing an average job.
 I’m spending so much time communicating instead of coding.
-I have a high level view of the tickets so I’ve been able to prevent duplicate work or question something that is low value so the other 2 founders agree to leave it out of the MVP.
+I have a high level view of the tickets, so I’ve been able to prevent duplicate work form being done, or communicate if I think something is low value, so the other 2 founders will agree to leave it out of the MVP.

 The past 2 weeks I have not been able to write code.
-I did do a good bit of aws and gcp setup for devops stuff though.
-Most of my time is communicating, such as asking for clarification on tickets on linear from Justin and Isabella, or suggesting we leave x out of the MVP since it wouldn’t bring much value.
-Or I respond to dev questions about their tickets and jumping in a call to help out.
+I did do a good bit of aws and gcp setup for devops stuff.
+But most of my time is communicating, such as asking for clarification on tickets on linear from Justin and Isabella, or suggesting we leave x out of the MVP since it wouldn’t bring much value.
+Or I respond to dev questions about their tickets, or jumping in a call to help them out on it.
 I do feel productive.
-But not as much as when I finish a feature, such as when yesterday I got ci/cd set up on the staging branch to autodeploy to gcp cloud run for every commit.
-That felt good seeing my (config) code come work and do something impactful.
+But not as much as when I finish a feature, such as yesterday, when I got ci/cd set up on the staging branch to autodeploy to gcp cloud run for every commit.
+That felt good seeing my config code come to life and do something meaningful.
+Helping others is meaningful as well though.

 Hopefully I can manage well enough so at least half of my time can be spent coding.
 I hope Keepsake makes a lot of money and I can learn what it takes to take a SaaS from $0 monthly revenue to $100k as the lead engineer.
 There’s a long road ahead for me and for Keepsake and I’m looking forward to it.